andraspatka/q-swarm/README.md

 ### Installing Fido: C++ Reinforcement learning library

-Download the library from the following link: https://fidoproject.github.io/
+Clone the following repository: https://github.com/andraspatka/Fido (Forked from FidoProject/Fido).

+Checkout the release/NoSimulator branch.

 Before running **make**, be sure to add the following compiler option in the **Makefile**: **-fPIC**